Smartphones and Computers Cause Digital Eye Strain

 Schedule Your Appointment for Routine Eye Exam

 Even if you think your vision problems are only the result of too much time spent in front of digital displays, it’s still a good idea to see an eye doctor.
-Optometrists can do a comprehensive eye examination and rule out any more serious eyesight problems which aren’t attributable to computer vision syndrome.
+Optometrists can do About Your Eye Examination and rule out any more serious eyesight problems which aren’t attributable to computer vision syndrome.

 Doctors of Optometry diagnose common eye problems like glaucoma, macular degeneration, cataracts and diabetic retinopathy.
 If a serious problem is found, the eye doctor might refer you to an ophthalmologist for more testing.
 Call Stanton Optical at 877-518-5788 and schedule your eye exam appointment today.